 Christine Masters has dedicated her legal career to the resolution of work-related disputes, first as a litigator and since 1997 exclusively as a neutral.
 A pioneer in ADR techniques, she is widely recognized as an extremely skilled and successful mediator and arbitrator in a wide range of employment settings from Fortune 100 companies to the public sector, family businesses to non-profit organizations and religious institutions.

-She began serving as a neutral in the mediation and arbitration of workplace disputes and as an investigator in discrimination sexual harassment, and employee misconduct matters in 1994.
+In 1994 Ms Masters began serving as a neutral in the mediation and arbitration of workplace disputes and as an investigator in discrimination sexual harassment, and employee misconduct matters.
 A year later she was selected to serve on the Employment and Commercial Panels of the American Arbitration Association.
 By 1998, Ms. Masters was working exclusively as a neutral, providing services throughout California and the western U.S.

 Ms. Masters began her legal career at the United States Equal Employment Opportunity Commission in 1978, assigned to the Los Angeles District Office first as an investigator and then as a trial attorney.
 In 1982 she was recruited by Allred, Maroko, Goldberg, & Ribakoff, a civil rights law firm in Los Angeles, where she served as counsel for more than a decade before leaving to found Masters & Ribakoff.
 While at Allred firm, she represented individuals involved in employment disputes, as well as advised several small to medium sized employers.
-She continued that work until she transitioned her practice from advocacy to neutral services.
+She continued that work at Masters & Ribakoff until she transitioned her practice from advocacy to neutral services.

 Frank-Talking Mediator Aims for Transformation, Daily Journal, November 3, 2006